msawczyn/EFDesigner/README.md

    - Possibly breaking changes:
       - T4 template structure has been changed drastically to simplify managing code generation for the various EF versions.
         If customized T4 templates have been added to a project, they'll still work, but enhancements will continue to be made only to the new, more object-oriented, T4 structure.
-Updating the the model's .tt file to use the new template structure is quite simple; details will be in the documentation at https://msawczyn.github.io/EFDesigner/Customizing.html
+Updating the model's .tt file to use the new template structure is quite simple; details will be in the documentation at https://msawczyn.github.io/EFDesigner/Customizing.html

 <details>